Seraph and the Seraphim

 Every time she presses “render,” she weaves myth and reality together, ensuring that what is felt cannot be erased.
 If the Seraphim are the sparks, she is the forge, quietly essential, fiercely loyal, and irrevocably part of their legend.

-Quiet mystic by day, proprietor of a small esoterica shop in Night City, Misty has always known how to listen to currents other people miss.
+Once the quiet mystic behind a small esoterica shop in Night City, Misty has always known how to listen to currents other people miss.
 Where others see chaos, she reads patterns in smoke, candlelight, and whispered fears.
 When Seraph and the Seraphim began to rise, Misty offered them her gift for connection, and now she tends their official fan site with the same devotion she once gave to tarot spreads and incense rituals.

 She filters gossip from truth, uplifts the voices of the devoted, and frames the troupe’s legend for those who cannot see it live.
 For the Seraphim she is archivist, moderator, and subtle oracle, weaving together myth, memory, and fan fervour into a living community.
 Quiet, steadfast, and utterly unshakable, Misty is the one who keeps the flame alight when others drift away.